mikesol/purescript-audio-behaviors/README.md

 ### Getting the sound to change as a function of a mouse input event

 The next snippet of code is taken right out of the original `purescript-behaviors` library by [Phil Freeman](https://github.com/paf31).
 Let's create a "swelling" effect on our upper sine wave when we click the mouse.
+When you click, it will sound like a groan or growl.
+Yikes!

 ```haskell
 scene5 :: Mouse -> Behavior Number -> Behavior (AudioUnit D2)